petersulyok/smfc/GENERICX14_REFACTOR.md

 - Correctness first (§1), then the test gate (§2), then behaviour (§3), then removal (§4).
 - Each phase is a standalone commit that leaves the branch green.

-### Open decisions — needed before §3 and §4 start

-1. **A duty floor for OpenBMC?** `X14AtenPlatform` clamps to ≥ 5 % (`_clamp_level()`), OpenBMC has no
-   floor at all.
-Part 3.1 states the BMC's own automatic control never drives below 15 % but a manual write has no such floor, so `min_level=0` on a latched zone can stop the fans with the automatic loop suspended.
-Options: clamp at 15 % (match the BMC), clamp at 5 % (match ATEN), or leave it and treat it as the user's call.
-Affects §3.
-2. **How should a failsafe trip be reported?** `ControlState` has `OK`/`LOST` only, deliberately.
-A failsafe trip is not "control lost" in the sense `Service` means it: re-acquiring cannot clear it, so reporting `LOST` sends the recovery path into a loop it can never win.
-Adding a third state changes a base-class contract shared by every platform.
-Affects §3.
-3. **Is §4 in scope for this change?** It is the largest diff and the only user-visible change.
-   Everything else is a bug fix or behaviour-preserving.

-§1 and §2 are unambiguous and independent of all three answers.
+### Decisions taken with the user, continued

+- **The OpenBMC duty floor is 5 %**, the same clamp `X14AtenPlatform` applies, so both X14 stacks behave identically.
+It guards against a written `0x00` stopping the fans of a latched zone with nothing regulating them; it does not second-guess a user who deliberately wants a very low duty.
+- **A failsafe trip is reported as `LOST`** with its own `ControlStatus.detail`, not as a new `ControlState`. `ControlState` keeps its two values and the base-class contract is untouched.
+The cost is
+  accepted: `Service` re-acquires on every poll and re-acquiring cannot clear a failsafe trip, so the detail must name the cause and must not repeat on every poll - `X14AtenPlatform.PINNED_REPORT_AFTER` is the precedent.
+- **§4 is in scope**: `x14_zone_sensors` is removed in this change, while doing so is still free.

 ---